The Last King: Historical accuracy

 The historical accuracy of the film was heavily critiqued by professor Hans Jacob Orning on the University of Oslo's official history site for a number of points such as open practice of paganism in the 13th century, the black and white portrayal of the Birkebeiner and Bagler factions, Gisle's (standing in for Haakon the Crazy) support of the Baglers and Haakon Haakonsson's supposedly more democratic rule.
 While the film's portrayal of the Bagler-faction as being backed by Denmark is true, it leaves out that the Birkebeiner had similar support from Sweden.
 Inge Bårdsson is shown as supporting Haakon Haakonsson's claim, while in reality he did not view him as legitimate.
 At one point the baby Haakon Haakonsson is given a potato, despite the potato being introduced in the mid 18th century in Norway.
-During a promotional interview on Skavlan, lead actor Jakob Oftebro stated the film was about the protestant Birkebeiner fighting Catholic Bagler, misplacing the Reformation by about 300 years, which lead to widespread ridicule and criticism of Skavlan for not pointing out what was viewed as a blatant inaccuracy.
+During a promotional interview on Skavlan, lead actor Jakob Oftebro stated the film was about the Protestant Birkebeiner fighting Catholic Bagler, misplacing the Reformation by about 300 years, which led to widespread ridicule and criticism of Skavlan for not pointing out what was viewed as a blatant inaccuracy.

 The film also depicts Margareta Eriksdotter as poisoning Haakon in a conspiracy to become queen again with Gisle.
 In reality, Margaret was suspected of killing the king, but was never proven to have done so.

 Also, while the film portrays Haakon as having great respect for Margaret, evidence suggests the two actually had a difficult relationship.
 Margaret attempted to leave Norway with her daughter Kristin Sverrsedotter, but Haakon had his men retrieve Kristin.
 It is possible that Margaret (if responsible) poisoned the king out of vengeful spite rather than a conspiracy.

 The film shows them going on two identical long skis.
 During the period as told by Sigrid Undset in Kristin Lavransdatter and The Master of Hestviken people used one long ski and one short ski.
 The short ski was used for traction going uphill.
 Although Undset was a novelist, she had expert knowledge of details of this period.